LamelK/Automated-Data-Pipeline-Interactive-Dashboard/README.md

 ---

 ## Technical Documentation
-For detailed documentation, please refer to the PDF.
+For detailed documentation, please download to the PDF(AWS_DataPipeline_Documentation).

 ---